Last Updated on

 5. Discover Brooklyn

 If you want to experience an authentic part of New York, then make sure to leave Manhattan.
 No matter if you’re heading to the Bronx, to Queens or to Staten Island (you have to get off the ferry to make it count though 😉 ), you’ll experience much more diverse and authentic neighborhoods.
 My favorite out of the five boroughs?
 Brooklyn!
 Over the past few years, Brooklyn has become increasingly popular, but while many people want to visit Brooklyn they still don’t know where to start.
 It is after all New York’s most populous borough, and there are around 70 neighborhoods to explore.
 You can eat in authentic Russian eatery in Brighton Beach, stroll through the charming streets of historic Brooklyn Heights, marvel at street art in Bushwick or get a glimpse of life in a Jewish Orthodox community in Williamsburg or Crown Heights.
+I wrote a whole article about why everyone should visit Brooklyn on a trip to New York.

 For five more awesome things to do in New York off the beaten tourist trails, check out Five things to discover in New York that most tourists (and locals) never do – Part II